nomath4u/radiusnetworks.github.io/_drafts/android-ibeacon-library-now-available.md

 ---
-layout: blog
+layout: post
+title: Android iBeacon Library Now Available
+author: David G. Young
 ---
-#Android iBeacon Library Now Available

-By David G. Young

-October 7, 2013

 The release of iOS 7 last month has made it possible to develop some pretty cool proximity-aware apps for iPhone and iPad devices.
 But what about Android?
 With our new Android iBeacon Library, you can now build the same cool proximity-aware apps on the world's